SalvaUrrea2/GLoBES-EFT/README.md

 # GLoBES-EFT

-The phenomenological results presented in this paper were obtained using a custom-built probability engine for the GLoBES framework, which we call GLoBES-EFT.
-This plugin implements a complete and consistent framework for both Weak Effective Field Theory (WEFT) and Standard Model Effective Field Theory (SMEFT).
-It correctly models new physics effects in neutrino production, propagation, and detection, and handles the renormalisation group evolution (RGE) using the results in Ref.~\cite{Gonzalez-Alonso:2017iyc} and the matching between the two EFTs given in \cref{sec:matching}.
-This section serves as a technical manual for users who wish to employ GLoBES-EFT in their own analyses.
+GLoBES-EFT is a custom-built probability engine for the GLoBES framework that implements a complete and consistent framework for both Weak Effective Field Theory (WEFT) and Standard Model Effective Field Theory (SMEFT) developed in arXiv:XXXX.XXXXX.
+This plugin correctly models new physics effects in neutrino production, propagation, and detection, and handles the renormalisation group evolution (RGE) using the results from arXiv:1706.00410  and the matching between the two EFTs as described in the accompanying paper.
+This README serves as a technical manual for users who wish to employ GLoBES-EFT in their own analyses.

-Both production and detection processes are implemented through the use of production coefficients $p_{XY, \alpha}^{S, jk}$ and detection coefficients $d_{XY, \beta}^{\mathrm{Type}, \mathrm{rs}}$, as introduced in \cref{sec:Productions} and \cref{sec:Detection}, respectively.
+Both production and detection processes are implemented through the use of production coefficients $p_{XY, \alpha}^{S, jk}$ and detection coefficients $d_{XY, \beta}^{\mathrm{Type}, \mathrm{rs}}$, as introduced in the Productions and Detection sections of the accompanying paper, respectively.
 The production coefficients depend on the parent meson $S$, while the detection coefficients depend on the type of cross section.
 While GLoBES already separates different cross section types, it typically treats fluxes as total fluxes without distinguishing their parent meson origin.
 However, in our EFT formalism, this separation is essential: each total flux must be decomposed into its contributions from individual parent mesons.
 To accommodate this, both production and detection coefficients are provided in external files.
 Each file begins with a first column that specifies the neutrino energy---in units of GeV for production, and in $\log(E)$ for detection.
 The remaining columns contain the EFT coefficient values, arranged in a fixed and structured order:

 - The outermost loop is over the Lorentz structure pairs $XY \in \{\text{LL}, \text{LR}, \text{LS}, \text{LP}, \text{LT}, \dots\}$.
 - For each fixed Lorentz structure, the coefficients vary over lepton flavor indices $\alpha = e, \mu, \tau$, first for neutrinos and then for antineutrinos.